5l1v3r1/learning_for_oscp/basics/dns/whatdnsis.md

   $ nslookup
   set type=a
   google.com```
   In the second line we set the type = a.
-This means
+This means that we are querying for the A records which will return us an IP-address in return for the domain we query.

+As soon as we type in google.com we get an output showing the server and an
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTc3ODk2MzE2LC0yMDg4NzQ2NjEyXX0=
+eyJoaXN0b3J5IjpbMjA5NDExMzkzMCwtMjA4ODc0NjYxMl19
 -->